Neats29/neats29.github.io/source/coaching/index.md

 There are broadly two ways of working together:

-- **One-off Experience**: for those looking to experience this flavour of inner work or to focus on a particular challenge, or both!
-It's an opportunity to connect with your internal parts and work with difficult emotions, or even deepen into pleasurable ones.

 - **Ongoing Exploration**: a timeboxed or open-ended series of sessions for those looking to dive deeper and explore their parts and emotions.
 Regular clients report increased emotional fluidity and a greater capacity to be with difficult emotions.

+- **One-off Experience**: for those looking to experience this flavour of inner work.
+It's an opportunity to connect with your internal parts and work with difficult emotions, or even deepen into pleasurable ones.
+The purpose is to get a taste for the session and see if you'd like to continue working together.

 You may [book an intro call](https://cal.com/neats/intro) where we will discuss working together and book your first call.
 You may also [DM me on twitter](https://twitter.com/neats29) with any questions or to request a booking link if you'd like to book a one-off session without an intro call.